betoolhamad/Real-time-detection-using-OpenCV/README.md

 # Real time detection using OpenCV
-Make a real time face detection using OpenCV.
+Make a real time face detection using Haar Cascades in OpenCV and Python.
 So, after install a python and the chose the editor like Anaconda or Pycharm or any other IDE , now you should install the OpenCV library which I installed from PyCharm IDE of python on my compeuter mac OS. <br></br>

 **Steps to install OpenCv library:**